Eargo vs. Phonak

 Phonak

 Phonak is a trusted manufacturer of technologically advanced prescription hearing aids.
 They can be used by people with hearing loss ranging from mild to profound.
 Phonak hearing aids are known for their superior sound quality in challenging environments.
 They’re also a popular choice for many audiologists.
-In fact, Dr. Ingrao fits around 75 percent of his patients with Phonak hearing aids.
+Dr. Ingrao fits around 75 percent of his patients with Phonak hearing aids.

 Testing out Phonak hearing aids